 Samsung also makes very lucrative deals with carriers, and most of the time those carriers want to prevent you from rooting your phone.
 Recent models from AT&T or Verizon are notoriously difficult to exploit, and all the U.S. versions of the Galaxy S9 are locked up and encrypted.
 There might not ever be a way to root them.
 This isn't true for unlocked models sold outside of North America though.

-To root most Samsung phones you'll need to use a program called Odin.
+To root most Samsung phones, you'll need to use a program called Odin.
 It's a low-level firmware flashing tool that can push image files to the storage and overwrite existing images.
 You'll also need the correct USB drivers for Windows computers.
 If you're using a Mac computer or running Linux, the software that flashes images is called Heimdall.
 They both work essentially the same and carry the same risks — if you try and flash the wrong image or a bad image, your phone isn't going to be able to start.
 While this is often recoverable, know that there is always a chance you can ruin your phone or tablet, and your warranty is voided as soon as you begin.

 Also, many Samsung phones ship with Knox security enabled.
-Knox is part of Samsung's special "Samsung Approved For Enterprise" feature where personal and work environments can be separated in a way that allows both to coexist on the same device.
+Knox is part of Samsung's special "Samsung Approved For Enterprise" feature, where personal and work environments can be separated in a way that allows both to coexist on the same device.
 Knox can pose special problems when trying to root a phone that uses it, and it has a software counter that can show when device firmware has been tampered with.
 This means it's very easy for Samsung to void your warranty if you start fiddling with things.

 XDA Forums are a group of people, including some from the mobile industry, who are dedicated to the good sort of hacking of mobile devices.
 It's one of the best places on the internet to learn about things like rooting your phone, and it's the first place I check when I have any questions, too!

 To root your Pixel phone, you should start with learning how to install and configure the Android SDK.
-There are plenty of one-click scripts or toolboxes that will unlock your bootloader and get you ready to flash (or even flash it for you) a custom recovery, but there's a great reason to learn how to do it yourself — you are able to fix most anything if it goes wrong by using the Factory Images.
+There are plenty of one-click scripts or toolboxes that will unlock your bootloader and get you ready to flash (or even flash it for you) a custom recovery.
+Still, there's a great reason to learn how to do it yourself — you are able to fix most anything if it goes wrong by using the Factory Images.

 Google not only supports unlocking your bootloader, but they also give you full and complete instructions on how to do it, how to flash third-party images and how to go back.
 Unlocking the bootloader doesn't break any warranties as Google realizes that there are many valid reasons to flash experimental on the developer/reference device for Android.
 Take advantage of this, and use the tools Google provides!